 There are also increased margin requirements when shorting low priced stocks.
 The minimum requirement is $2.50 per share on shorts, so if you short a stock trading under $2.50 a share you still will be held to the increased requirement of $2.50 per share.
 Stocks trading between $2.50 and $5 will be held to 100% requirement on shorts.
 Stocks above $5 per share will be held to a minimum requirement of $5 per share and then the regular short requirements thereafter.

 You will receive a margin call if you go over your day trading buying power at any point during the day.
 This day trading call must be met with cash only within seven business days.
-If you do not meet your day trading buying power call, APEX Clearing or BNP Paribas will CLOSE YOUR ACCOUNT.
+If you do not meet your day trading buying power call, we will CLOSE YOUR ACCOUNT.

 AutoShares. will generally attempt to contact you about any margin calls you may receive.
 This notice may be done by e-mail, phone or by other means pertaining to the details of your margin call.
 Clients must strictly adhere to all margin rules.
 Please be aware that AutoShares is in no way obligated to inform you of your margin calls.
 It is your responsibility to monitor your own account at all times.
-AutoShares or Apex Clearing or BNP Paribas may also cover part or all of your position to meet your margin call at anytime with or without notice.
-Apex Clearing or BNP Paribas may choose to stop extending any credit at all or close the account for repeat violators.
+AutoShares may also cover part or all of your position to meet your margin call at anytime with or without notice.
+The clearing firm may choose to stop extending any credit at all or close the account for repeat violators.
 Also no checks or wire transfers can be sent out of the account unless there is available free cash of at least that amount in the account.